xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

      :class: vertical-borders horizontal-borders

      * - *Clock*
-       - Clock line, this is the master clock the SDRAM will use for sampling all the other signals.
+       - Clock line, the master clock the SDRAM uses for sampling all the other signals.
      * - *DQ_AH*
-       - This is the 16-bit data bus and address bus multiplexed, see below.
+       - The 16-bit data bus and address bus multiplexed, see below.
      * - *WE*
-       - This is  write enable(Inverted).
+       - Write enable(Inverted).
      * - *RAS*
-       - This is the row address strobe(Inverted).
+       - The row address strobe(Inverted).
      * - *CAS*
-       - This is the coloumn address strobe(Inverted).
+       - The coloumn address strobe(Inverted).

-Because of the multiplexing it is important that attention is paid to the physical wiring of the SDRAM to the xCore.
+Because of the multiplexing attention must paid to the physical wiring of the SDRAM to the xCORE.

-A typical SDRAM will require the following signals:
+A typical SDRAM requires the following signals:

-CLK		Clock
+* CLK		- Clock
-CKE		Clock Enable
+* CKE		- Clock Enable
-CS		Chip Select
+* CS		     - Chip Select
-RAS		Row Address Strobe
+* RAS		- Row Address Strobe
-CAS		Col Address Strobe
+* CAS		- Col Address Strobe
-WE		Write Enable
+* WE		     - Write Enable
-DQ[15:0]	Data
+* DQ[15:0]	- Data
-DQM		Data Input/Output Mask
+* DQM		- Data Input/Output Mask
-A[11:0]		Address
+* A[11:0]		- Address
-BA[1:0]		Bank Address
+* BA[1:0]		- Bank Address

 The exact count of Address lines and Bank Address line may vary.
 This library is designed to work with a 16 bit data bus.